 How can you get rid of crabgrass in your yard?
 Your options include pulling the plants at their roots, applying weed killers, or turning to lawn care professionals.
 No matter what method you choose, you may face an ongoing battle.

-Before the invasion takes over, there’s a lot you can do in the fight against crabgrass.
-After you’ve launched your counterattack — whether by hand-to-hand combat (weeding) or chemical warfare (applying weed killers), or calling in reinforcements (hiring a professional) — the crabgrass will retreat, and your lawn will again rank as one of the best in the neighborhood.
+Before an infestation occurs, there’s a lot you can do in the fight against crabgrass.
+Whether by hand-to-hand combat (weeding), chemical warfare (applying weed killers), or calling in reinforcements (hiring a professional) — the crabgrass will retreat, and your lawn will again rank as one of the best in the neighborhood.

 What is Crabgrass?

-With coarse, yellow-green leaves, this weed is easy to spot among the green, fine leaves of turf.
-Crabgrass grows in bunches, like the arms of a crab or like troops spread out across a battlefield.
+• Appearance: Crabgrass has coarse, yellow-green leaves, and it is very easy to spot among the green, fine leaves of turf.
+It grows in bunches, like the arms of a crab or like troops spread out across a battlefield.

-The real concern is the crabgrass growth cycle.
-A single plant produces as many as 150,000 crabgrass seeds.
-And these seeds can lie dormant for as long as 30 years.
+• Reproduction: The crabgrass growth cycle is concerning because a single plant produces as many as 150,000 crabgrass seeds.
+These seeds can lie dormant for as long as 30 years.
+With those odds stacked against you, getting rid of crabgrass can be challenging.

 What this means: Each growing season is just one battle in the ongoing war against crabgrass.